iandreariley/ardupilot/README.md

 ### How to Make It Do Right ###

 Have you never written a line of code in your life?
 Then this is for you!
 The page you're looking at is the root directory of a github repository.
 It's a place where you can store information (usually code) and share it with people.
 It uses a program called Git that manages different version of projects (e.g. source code) across several locations.
-You will need to install git, which you can get here: [code](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+You will need to install git, which you can get [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 To copy a version of all this Ardupilot code to your computer, run the following command in a command line: